Globus Connect Server Administration Guides

 Your contact string is: globus.0a866857-141d-432f-a4b9-88dbbeb09cbb:3425

-To do this it execs out a call globus-streams environment contact-lookup and associates the IP:PORT of the green listener with the lookup value that it returns to the application.
-Later, when a connect() call is intercepted by the PRELOAD library, if the host information matches and the port matches, then the PROLOAD library will perform the connection handshake protocol.
+When a call to gethostbyname, or getaddrinfo, is intercepted by the PRELOAD library, it checks to see if the hostname being looked up starts with globus..
+If so, it knows that this connection is destined for a Globus data stream, and thus it must look up the real endpoint contact string.
+To do this, it execs out a call globus-streams environment contact-lookup and associates the ip:port of initiator GCS with the lookup value that it returns to the application.
+Later, when a connect() call is intercepted by the PRELOAD library, if both the host information and port match, then the PRELOAD library will perform the connection handshake protocol.

 • Quickstart Guide